Pahoeh0e/SOC_Home_Lab/Operations/Operation-open5gs/README.md

 ![longshot-wireshark-2.png](https://github.com/Pahoeh0e/SOC_Home_Lab/blob/main/Operations/Screenshots/InitialEUMessage-long-wireshark-2.png)
 ![![longshot-wireshark-2.png](https://github.com/Pahoeh0e/SOC_Home_Lab/blob/main/Operations/Screenshots/InitialEUMessage-long-wireshark-3.png)

-**PFCP Session Establishment Request** (packet 3223) — decoded fields included:
+**PFCP Session Establishment Request** (packet 3223) — this is the message SMF sends to instruct UPF to set up a new data session.
+Decoding it showed:

-- Subscriber identity propagated from SMF to UPF: `IMSI 001011234567895`, `IMEI`, `MCC/MNC (001/01)`
+- Subscriber identity fields — `IMSI 001011234567895`, `IMEI`, `MCC/MNC (001/01)` — carried in the PFCP User ID Information Element.
+This confirms SMF isn't just telling UPF what to do with the traffic, it's also telling UPF whose traffic this is.
+Checking this against 3GPP TS 29.244 spec confirmed this is a legitimate field though the spec marks it as optional and controlled by a defined policy so that UP function must be in a trusted environment before containing `User ID`.
+Open5GS enables it by default.
-- `APN/DNN: internet`, `S-NSSAI: SST 01, SD ffffff` — confirming network slice information travels with the session
+- `APN/DNN: internet`, `S-NSSAI: SST 01, SD ffffff` — confirms the session's network slice and access point identity travel with it, so UPF knows not just who the subscriber is but what kind of session and slice they're connecting through.
-- `Create PDR / FAR / URR / QER / BAR` — the actual packet-handling rules instructing UPF how to detect, forward, and police the UE's traffic
+- `Create PDR / FAR / URR / QER / BAR`— the actual forwarding rules: how UPF should detect the UE's packets (PDR), where to forward them (FAR), how to measure usage (URR), how to police/rate-limit (QER), and how to buffer them if needed (BAR).
-- `F-SEID` — the session identifier binding this PFCP session between SMF and UPF
+- `F-SEID` — the unique session ID binding this specific PFCP session between SMF and UPF, so future messages about this session can reference it unambiguously.

-This confirmed, at the packet level, that subscriber and slice context genuinely propagate through the core's internal signalling (SMF→UPF) — not just at the RAN-facing edge.
+Significance: this confirmed, at the packet level, that subscriber and slice context go through through the core's internal signalling (SMF→UPF) not only at the RAN-facing edge where the UE first presents its identity to the AMF.
+Identity and context don't just enter the network once at the entrance, they are actively carried between internal network functions as the session is built.

 ### 6.3 Traffic identified and excluded as non-signalling noise